-This problem is fairly common and rooted in the misunderstanding of the nature of professional-service work.
+This question is fairly common and rooted in the misunderstanding of the nature of professional-service work.
 Rather than a series of handoffs between specialist workstations, it is mostly about creating information and knowledge.
 It may be limiting to try to make such process look like a block-diagram.
 It may be limiting to try to visualize it by following the work.

-In our example of software feature delivery, the following knowledge may get created, not necessarily in this order:
+In the example of product feature delivery, the following knowledge may get created, not necessarily in this order:

 - the exact configuration of the production environment (OS, Web server, database server, third-party software)

-- key examples of how the software feature will behave, use cases, acceptance criteria, executable specifications, etc.
+- key examples of how the product feature will behave, use cases, acceptance criteria, executable specifications, etc.

-- how to integrate the new feature with the pre-existing software functionality (upgrade procedures, data migration, etc.)
+- how to integrate the new feature with the pre-existing product functionality (upgrade procedures, data migration, etc.)

-- what will design and implementation of code exactly look like
+- what will the design and implementation exactly look like

-- what tests are needed to support the implemented code
+- what tests are needed to support the implementation

-- how the integrated software behaves with respect to its performance and other quality (non-functional) requirements
+- how the updated product behaves with respect to its performance and other quality (non-functional) requirements

 - results of usability tests and exploratory testing sessions

 Anyone in any professional service field can come up with their own list of knowledge they create in their own delivery process.
 When the work is complete, all of such knowledge is there.
-But when we only get started working on a request to deliver something, it is not there yet.
+But when we only get started working on a customer need or a request to deliver something, it is not there yet.